sweattep/anonymous_quotes/README.md

 >We blossom like a flower and then wither.
 Like a passing shadow, we quickly disappear.

 >Now when people take an oath, they call on someone greater than  themselves to hold them to it.
 And without any question that oath is binding.

+>Behold they that serve him are not steadfast, and in his angels he found wickedness